 Explanation: This Article proposes an amendment to the Town of Mashpee's acceptance of Massachusetts General Laws Chapter 44B, §§ 3-7, also known as the Community Preservation Act (the "Act"), by decreasing the surcharge imposed on real property from three percent (3%) to two percent (2%) of the tax levy, as determined annually by the Board of Assessors.
-The Act allows municipalities to impose a surcharge on real property to establish a dedicated source of funds for: the acquisition, creation and preservation of open space; for the acquisition, preservation, rehabilitation and restoration of historic resources; for the acquisition, preservation, preservation, and support of community housing; and for the rehabilitation or restoration of open space and community housing that is acquired or created with Community Preservation Funds.
+The Act allows municipalities to impose a surcharge on real property to establish a dedicated source of funds for: the acquisition, creation and preservation of open space; for the acquisition, preservation, rehabilitation and restoration of historic resources; for the acquisition, preservation, rehabilitation and restoration of land for recreational use; for the acquisition, creation, preservation, and support of community housing; and for the rehabilitation or restoration of open space and community housing that is acquired or created with Community Preservation Funds.

-The Board of Selectmen recommends approval of Article 9 by a vote of 5-0 The Finance Committee recommends approval of Article 9 by a vote of 6-0
+The Board of Selectmen recommends approval of Article 9 by a vote of 5-0